sdiehl/wiwinwlh/tutorial.md

 Network & Web Programming
 =========================

-There is a common meme that it is impossible to build web applications in Haskell.
-This is really not the case and the ecosystem provides a wide variety of tools and frameworks for building modern web services.
-That said, although Haskell has web frameworks the userbase of these libraries is several orders of magnitude less than common tools like PHP and Wordpress and as such are not close to the level of polish, documentation, or
+There is a common meme that it is impossible to build web CRUD applications in Haskell.
+This absolutely false and the ecosystem provides a wide variety of tools and frameworks for building modern web services.
+That said, although Haskell has web frameworks the userbase of these libraries is several orders of magnitude less than common tools like PHP and Wordpress and as such are not close to the level of polish, documentation, or userbase.
+Put simply you won't be able to muddle your way through building a Haskell web application by copying and pasting code from Stackoverflow.

 Building web applications in Haskell is always a balance between the power and flexibility of the Haskell way of building software vs the use of ease of other